open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 - Security risks associated with write permissions to external repositories

-The first problem might be acceptable, because the build results may be analyzed by scanners later to figure out what has been packaged, and triage the results in an asynchronous step later on.
+The first problem might be acceptable, because the build results may be analyzed by scanners later to figure out what has been packaged.
+Triaging the results could be done in an asynchronous step later.

 The second problem could be solved by mirroring the required artifacts and instrument the build to use the artifacts from the local mirror.
 Such a mirror would also offer a solution for the first problem and act as target for various scanning tools.